Return to the essay table of contents

 And the picture ended there.
 The old man died soon after, lifted from the pit,

-On a day thousands of others, sealed in shower chambers, smelled sudden, unexpected gas
+On a day thousands of others, sealed in shower chambers, smelled sudden,

-And moved and then flowed in wildest panic to the adamant door, before which
+And moved and then flowed in wildest panic to the adamant door, before

-They soon lay in a pile; the bodies would be burned, the gold of their teeth saved.
+They soon lay in a pile; the bodies would be burned, the gold of their teeth

 So, though he still blessed God, Mr. Mendel's mind was easing into madness.